Oussama-ay/Oussama-ay/README.md

 ## Learning Journey

--  Currently reading: C From Theory to Practice
 -  Studying at: 1337 Coding School (42 Network)
 -  Next goal: Dive deeper into data structures and algorithms